Boxers are best for households with active parents, kids and a big yard where they can stretch their legs.

 Don’t be fooled by the breed’s large size and assume this dog has an intimidating personality to match.
 Great Danes are, in fact, loyal and kind with happy personalities and they desire to always be near their people.
 Great Danes prefer to keep you in their line of sight, and you can forget about eating alone or cooking a meal by yourself ever again!

-Great Danes can sometimes come off as shy, aloof or reserved, but they aren’t naturally aggressive dogs.
+Great Danes can sometimes come off as shy, aloof or reserved.
 Socializing your Great Dane puppy at an early age will help them become more comfortable around new people and other dogs.
 They have a deep, powerful bark that can be intimidating to visitors, but this is a case where the bark is really worse than the bite.

 The Great Dane was originally bred to be a hunting dog.
 Today, they mainly fill the role of “lovable family member.”
 And don’t be surprised if your Great Dane attempts to be a lap dog—the results can be hilarious.